Skip to content

 Apart from combine’s compaction, change lines — including their &N card IDs — are moved around verbatim; the editor never re-parses or reformats them.
 The “rewrite with defaults” action regenerates lines from the current list contents.

 Every action edits the .changes.md file alongside the list.
-The list’s own .md file is never read for mutation (only “rewrite with defaults” reads it, to describe its current state) and never written.
+The list’s own .md file is never read for mutation (only “rewrite with defaults” reads it, to describe its current state) and never edited — the only write outside the changelog is the startup card-ID backfill noted above.

 CodeMeaning